List of DC Comics characters: N: Video games

 The Natalia Knight incarnation of Nocturna appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Miscellaneous

-An unidentified incarnation of Nocturna makes a cameo appearance in The Batman & Scooby-Doo Mysteries #12.
+An unidentified incarnation of Nocturna appears in The Batman & Scooby-Doo Mysteries #12.
 This version's design borrows from Bruce Timm's unused concept for Batman: The Animated Series.

 Noose

-Noose is a character appearing in American comic books published by DC Comics.

 Noose is a member of Moxie Mannheim's Intergang branch who committed suicide in prison in the 1940s before being revived in a clone body in the present day, gaining extendable, tentacle-like fingers.
-After an elderly clone of Mannheim exploded, taking out the crime lords present, Mannheim had Noose kill Vincent Edge.

-Noose was with Mannheim's gang when they and Dabney Donovan have Guardian captive and have Anomaly on their side.
-During Guardian's fight with Anomaly, Noose joins Mannheim's gang and Donovan into evacuating the building when it starts to come down.
-They fall back to another location as Mannheim plans to find another place for Donovan to operate out of.
-Everyone watches the TV to find a baseball game and turned it on to a channel where Jimmy Olsen states that Superman is nobody causing Mannheim to destroy the television as he decides that wants Olsen breathing.

-Noose and his fellow lieutenants chased after Jimmy Olsen, believing him to know the true identity of Superman.
-This persisted until they ran into the Outsiders Biker Gang.

-Noose and his fellow lieutenants later raided LexCorp to steal some technology.
-This got busted during the escape and the fact that they took a geneticist hostage.
-Mannheim had Noose spare the geneticist in exchange for her arranging a meeting with Lex Luthor.

-Noose accompanied Mannheim in confronting Skin Man, who was operating under Mannheim's nose.
-Superman Red was able to detain Mannheim's gang.

-The Metropolis Police Department received Noose from Superman after he had apprehended Noose, who was trying to collect protection money for Mannheim.
+Noose is with Mannheim's gang when they and Dabney Donovan have Guardian captive.

 In 52, Noose and Rough House visit Black Adam in Kahndaq on Intergang's behalf and give him Adrianna Tomaz as tribute.
 However, Black Adam kills them.

 Noose in other media

 Noose appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Nosferata

-Nosferata is a character appearing in American comic books published by DC Comics.

 Nosferata is an evolved vampire bat and one of the many evolved animals created by Project Moreau, a precursor to Project Cadmus, who sought to overthrow the rulers of the Wild Lands like Great Caesar while coming into conflict with Superboy.